< Go to Backpacking Tents

 The Big Agnes Fly Creek HV UL 2 also has 15 D weight material.
 However, we were definitely rougher with the stuff sack than we would be with the fly, and purchasing a lightweight tent is always a compromise between weight and durability.
 The Quarter Dome's tent floor is made from a more durable 30-denier weight fabric, so it should stand up to slightly more abuse.

 As we just mentioned, we believe the Quarter Dome's main limitation is its durability.
 This tent needs to be treated gently when setting it up and users should make sure it is not near something like a tree branch that could puncture its delicate fabric.

 It has a strong pole design and seems to stand up to high winds quite well, but you will need to purchase more guy cord for all the guy points and consider purchasing higher quality stakes to make this tent as strong as possible.

 If you are looking for a good all-around backpacking tent for a reasonable price, the REI Quarter Dome 2 is your tent.
-We think it is a very livable - but tight - shelter for two, or very roomy for one with its two doors and vestibules, great ventilation, and lots of pockets.
+We think it is a very livable — but tight — shelter for two, or very roomy for one with its two doors and vestibules, great ventilation, and lots of pockets.
 The hubbed design is a bit tricky to set up for the first few times, but we believe it is very sturdy during bad weather and love the extra head room.
-We are concerned with its durability, but if you treat it carefully, it should be ok.
+We are concerned with its durability, but if you treat it carefully, it should be okay.

 — Jessica Haist